ioccc-src/winner/1994/dodsond2/README.md

 ## Alternate code:

 This version allows you to choose how many arrows to start with, instead of the default 0.
-If one tried specifying a value < 0 it will set it to 0.
+If one tries specifying a value < 0 it will set it to 0.

 Fun fact: this version helped uncover and fix a bug that prevented the entry from working in some cases.